blonde specialist melbourne

 Inexperienced stylists can often forget about dimension and texture while colour correcting.
 Often, a solid hair colour isn’t your desired result, but that’s what you end up with.
 Balayage, hair painting and foiling techniques are often very under-utilised in colour correction.
 Using techniques such as foiling, balayage and hair painting means less damage to less hair as not every single hair is coloured.
 This gives stylists a chance to change your hair colour over time (which gives your hair a chance to recover in between) creating a gradual build up of colour change.
 That’s not to say that balayage, hair painting techniques and foiling techniques don’t have the power to give you dramatic results in just one session as well.
 The beauty of these hair colouring techniques is that they restore texture and dimension to the overall look of your hair and hair colour.

-4. Failure to Use Bond Multipliers such as Olaplex and Blondpro
+4. Failure to Use Bond Multipliers such as Olaplex

-Advancements in hairdressing technology have come such a long way over the past few years, and a great example of this is Olaplex and Blondpro.
-These products are added in to hair colour removers (such as bleach) to protect both the internal and external integrity of the hair by multiplying the disulphide bonds.
+Advancements in hairdressing technology have come such a long way over the past few years, and a great example of this is Olaplex.
+Olaplex are added in to hair colour removers (such as bleach) to protect both the internal and external integrity of the hair by multiplying the disulphide bonds.
 Using disulphide bond multipliers during the colour correction process means that you can push the hair further, quicker, and gain damage free results in one session.
 It is often a little extra cost that goes a very long way in the process of colour correction.

 5. Use of a Sub-Standard Colour Brand